 This Clause does not apply to permit the use of fax or email for the service of any proceedings or other documents in any legal action or, where applicable, any arbitration or other method of dispute resolution or the delivery of a notice of termination.

 16.1.
 Amendments.
-Inmarsat may amend an Inmarsat Policy or Product Data Sheet upon at least ninety (90) days’ prior written notice (which may be provided by email and/or via the Inmarsat portal), except in the case of an Operational Emergency, in which case Inmarsat may make any necessary amendment and provide notice of any amendment to Customer as soon as is reasonably practicable following the amendment.
+Inmarsat may amend a Product Data Sheet upon at least ninety (90) days’ prior written notice (which may be provided by email and/or via the Inmarsat portal), except in the case of an Operational Emergency, in which case Inmarsat may make any necessary amendment and provide notice of any amendment to Customer as soon as is reasonably practicable following the amendment.
 Save where otherwise expressly permitted hereunder, the terms and conditions set out in this Agreement may not be amended or modified in any manner except by agreement in writing signed by both Parties.

 16.2.
 Sub-contractors.
 Inmarsat will be entitled to sub-contract any of its obligations to a third party, provided that Inmarsat shall remain responsible for the acts and omissions of any sub-contractor in connection with the performance of Inmarsat’s obligations under this Agreement.

 16.3.
 Assignment.
 Subject to clause 16.2, neither Party may assign, novate, subcontract, charge, transfer or otherwise dispose of this Agreement or any rights or obligations under it without the written consent of the other Party (which consent shall not be unreasonably withheld or delayed), except that Inmarsat may assign or novate any and all rights and obligations hereunder to any Inmarsat Affiliate.